 - Enjoy a nice juicy pork chop

-Let me know if you have tried this way of reversed grilling a pork chops and how you liked it.
+Let me know if you have tried this way of reversed grilling pork chops and how you liked it.

 Eddie van Aken has years of experience in running his full-service restaurant and with this came working with using and dealing with all types of kitchen equipment.
 With his experience, he can find all the pros and cons of grills and add them to the grill reviews he is doing.
 You can read more on the about page for Eddie van Aken